 I am continuing to find and draw the dark shapes in the hair.
 This stage is still the "block-in", only using value instead of line.
 Everything I draw is still tentative, subject to change, and there is no sensitive rendering yet.

 Looking at the bottom section of hair under the chin: All I have done here is find the dark shape, find the approximate light shape with my eraser, and slightly gradate in between the two.
 I haven't evened out the values, yet it is already starting to look like dimensional hair, especially when compared to the surrounding flat shapes.

 This is a strategy I will use throughout the drawing: finding the dark shapes, then the light shapes, and creating a gradation between the two to create the half-tones.
 However, before I continue I should establish the rest of the values in my picture by drawing the face.

 Since this tutorial focuses on how to draw hair, I will go through rendering the face in only a few steps.
 For an in-depth step by step tutorial on shading the face, please click here.

 I begin rendering by massing in the shadows (remember: specific shapes = likeness!)
-From here I start gradating from the shadows into the half-tones.
+From here I start creating gradations from the shadows into the half-tones.

-If you go back to the reference photo, you will notice that the left side of the face (the model's left, our right), is generally darker than the right side.
-Another way to begin rendering is to put down a light value across the whole left side of the face before continuing to shade.
+If you refer to the reference photo, you will notice that the left side of the face (the model's left, our right), is generally darker than the right side.
+This suggests that another way to begin rendering the face could be to mass in a light value across the whole left side of the face before continuing to shade.